aolkin/hrdc/docs/finance.md

 for each subcategory you expect to spend money on and estimate how much you will spend.

-As you actually start spending money, update the reported column with how much you think you've spent, so you can get an idea of how much money you have left to spend.
-Finally, the actual column will be updated automatically by the expenses tracker.
+As you actually start spending money, log your purchases in the expenses tracker, and the actual column will be updated automatically.

 #### Why can't I delete a budget line?